Game-Corner/GC-System-v0.0.4/README.md

 # GC-System
 A Discord Bot!

-This project is to create a master, awesome, all in one, bot for the Game Corner Community and any other server that wants to use it!
+This project is to create a master, awesome, all in one, bot for the Game Corner Community and any other Discord server or community that wants to use it!

 **Blog:** [GC-System Blog](https://game-corner.000webhostapp.com/gc-system-blog/)